TsubakiP/Tsubaki.Addons/Readme.md

 # Overview
-This project provide the add-on system for Tsubaki.
+This project provides the add-on system for Tsubaki.

+# Implementation